ebeneliason/acetate/README.md

     end
     ```

-3.  **Debug draw.** Acetate implements Playdate's `debugDraw` function in order to render into
+3.  **Debug draw.** Acetate implements the `playdate.debugDraw` function in order to render into
     the debug layer of the simulator.
 If you implement the `debugDraw` function yourself, it
     will override Acetate's.
-In this case, you can call Acetate's `debugDraw` function
-    manually from your own:
+In this case, you can call Acetate's from your own:
     ```lua
     function playdate.debugDraw()
         -- let Acetate do its own debug drawing